Holic75/Baldurs-gate-dnd-3.5/README.md

 – May get up to Greater Weapon Specialization (4 stars) in any weapon they can use.
 – Can cast two spell per day less than trueclass cleric.
 – At 4th level gets Armor Training which increases max dexterity AC bonus from any armor by 1.
 Max dexterity AC bonus is further increased by 1 every 4 levels thereafter (up to a maximum of +4 at level 16).
-– Gets one bonus combat feat at every 4th level up to level 20.
+– Gets one bonus combat feat at levels 4, 8, 12, 16, 20, 24 and 26.
-– Gets one bonus feat at levels 22, 25 and 28.
+– Gets one bonus feat at levels 22 and 28.
 – May channel positive (good and neutral clerics) or negative (evil clerics) energy starting from level 2 number of times per day equal to 3 + 1 per 2 points of Charisma above 10.
 (1d6 damage/healing at level 2 plus 1d6 per 4 levels).
 – Can use Spontaneous Battlecasting.
 ```